History of Advantage!

 Our PNG internationals, Stargroth Amean, Willie Manoga and Watts Puara Jnr, under Siona’s leadership, made an almost immediate impact on their adopted town.

 Within weeks, Advantage!, which started with no funds and no rugby balls, was delivering cultural workshops and free coaching in over 20 local primary and secondary schools, as well as running school holiday multi-sports camps.
-In the last three years, Advantage! has undergone a rapid expansion, and now has added to its schools’ work, with other community initiatives, including Rambling Raiders, Silver Raiders and Raid Runners, to name a few.
+In the last four years, Advantage! has undergone a rapid expansion, and now has added to its schools’ work, with a wide range of other community initiatives with a focus on health and wellbeing.

-There is a now a team of eight staff, led by Charlotte Gibson and overseen by the Advantage!
+There is a now a team of five staff, led by Lisa Neale and overseen by the Advantage!
 Barrow Raiders Community Foundation, which became a registered charity in May 2021.

-Another recent addition to the leadership team is Lisa Neale, who is Operations Manager across Advantage! and Barrow Raiders RLFC.
+Lisa Neale, is Operations Manager across Advantage! and Barrow Raiders RLFC.
 Lisa is highly experienced, having worked in management within Cumbria County Council for over 25 years, and is ensuring all procedures and structures are in place in this fast growing organisation.

-Ellis, Anton and Luke are our three Raiders players, and their passion and experience in rugby league is making a significant difference within the community.
+Delaine is our Raiders player and his passion and experience in rugby league is making a significant difference within the community.

-Luke is new to the Advantage! team.
-He recently joined Barrow Raiders having previously played rugby league for Warrington, Workington Town and Whitehaven.
-He will bring a new dynamic to the team and will hopefully inspire the local youth being from Barrow himself.
+Ellis Archer has joined Workington Town from Barrow Raiders after his time at super league side St. Helens.
+Ellis brings a new dynamic to the team and will hopefully inspire the local youth being from Barrow himself

-We now have five non players, all very experienced within teaching and coaching.
+We now have three non players, all very experienced within teaching and coaching.

 Ruth is a highly experienced coach and former higher level teaching assistant, who has made great strides in our delivery of health and wellbeing initiatives for the older population, such as chair-based exercise and walking rugby.
 Ruth is also passionate about the community game, especially growing participation numbers for boys and girls within Barrow and District, and as such, volunteers her time to manage the Barrow Ladies reserve team squad.
 Ruth’s dedication to the promotion and development of women’s rugby has been recognised by the Rugby Football League and she has been accepted on to their Women’s Leadership and Performance Programme.